huckbit/huckbit.github.io/_posts/2016-10-20-ajs2-new-component-rc6.md

 import { NewComponent } from './new.component'
 ```

-Then inside NgModule in `declarations` add the new component `NewComponent`.
+Then in the NgModule in `declarations` add the new component `NewComponent`.

 This is my `app.module.ts`: